 Recruiting and retaining qualified management, scientific, clinical, manufacturing, sales and marketing, and other personnel also will be critical to our success.
+On June 25, 2019, John P. Hamill ceased to serve as our principal financial and accounting officer, but continued to serve as our Vice President, Finance until August 31, 2019.
+On June 25, 2019, our board of directors appointed Barry Shin as our Chief Financial Officer.
+Mr. Shin began service as our principal financial and accounting officer on that date.
 The loss of the services of our executive officers or other key employees or consultants could impede the achievement of our development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
 Furthermore, replacing executive officers and key employees or consultants may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.